uncwambui/Frameworks_Assignment/README.md

 📊 CORD-19 Frameworks Assignment

-This project explores the CORD-19 research dataset (metadata.csv) and builds a simple Streamlit app to visualize COVID-19 research trends.
+-This project explores the CORD-19 research dataset (metadata.csv) and builds a simple Streamlit app to visualize COVID-19 research trends.

 🚀 Project Overview

-The goal of this assignment is to:
+-The goal of this assignment is to:

-Practice loading and exploring a real-world dataset
+-Practice loading and exploring a real-world dataset

-Perform data cleaning and transformation
+-Perform data cleaning and transformation

-Create basic visualizations (trends, journals, keywords)
+-Create basic visualizations (trends, journals, keywords)

-Build a Streamlit app for interactive exploration
+-Build a Streamlit app for interactive exploration

-Document the workflow and insights
+-Document the workflow and insights